Comprehensive Deductible: How to Choose the Right Amount

 What is a comprehensive deductible in car insurance?

 A comprehensive deductible is the amount you pay out of pocket before your insurance covers damage from non-collision events like theft, hail, flooding, fire, vandalism, or hitting an animal.
 It applies only to claims filed under your comprehensive coverage — not liability or collision.
-You choose the deductible amount when setting up your policy, and it's charged per claim.
+You choose the deductible amount when setting up your policy, and it is charged per claim.
 Higher deductibles lower your monthly premium, while lower deductibles mean less expense when something goes wrong.

 When do I pay my comprehensive deductible?